sibigluhunoz/scaledroneChatApp/README.md

 .
 React.js
 .
 ScaleDrone

-## instalation:
+## Instalation and usage:

 1. install dependencies with npm install
-2. create ScaleDrone account on https://www.scaledrone.com/ to get your free CHANNEL_ID and paste it in main component App.jsx or .env file
+2. create ScaleDrone account on https://www.scaledrone.com/ to get your free CHANNEL_ID and paste it in main component App.jsx or in .env file

    this.drone = new window.Scaledrone('YOUR_CHANNEL_ID', {
    data: this.state.member,